bmcilw1/hacker-news-ionic-angular/README.md

 # hacker-news-ionic-angular

 This is an ongoing implementation of [Hacker News](https://news.ycombinator.com/) using Ionic, Angular flavor.
+This project is to showcase best-practices and common use-cases of included technologies.

+The API is documented [here](https://github.com/HackerNews/API).
+Naming of data models and data access patterns are taken from there.
+A real production API would likely provide additional data endpoints to simplify client-side data access.

 ## Getting started